 Characteristics of the IP Multimedia Services Identity Module (ISIM) application

 This specification defines the ISIM application for 3G and beyond telecom network operation.
-This specification specifies, command parameters, file structures and content, security functions and the application protocol to be used on the interface between UICC (ISIM) and ME.
+This specification specifies command parameters, file structures and content, security functions and the application protocol to be used on the interface between UICC (ISIM) and ME.

+1.2.2.2.245 TS 31.104

+Characteristics of the Hosting Party Subscription Identity Module (HPSIM) application

+This document defines the Hosting Party Subscription Identity Module (HPSIM) application.
+This application resides on the UICC, an IC card specified in 3GPP TS 31.101.

+3GPP TS 31.104 applies to a H(e)NB supporting the HPSIM for H(e)NB Hosting Party authentication and specifies:

+– identification of the Hosting Party;

+– security mechanism, e.g. authentication based on EAP-AKA method.

-1.2.2.2.175 TS 31.111
+1.2.2.2.246 TS 31.111

 Universal Subscriber Identity Module (USIM) Application Toolkit (USAT)